Nsustain/nsustain.com/README.md

-On the other hand, this is a security hazard if you expose your development sever on the internet, but if you just followed the instructions above, your development server is not exposed, meaning that it's safe.
+On the other hand, this is a security hazard if you expose your development sever to the internet, but if you just followed the instructions above, your development server is not exposed, meaning that it's safe.